 We profit by experience - let us profit by your experience as active retired persons.
-As the Roman sage Cicero so aptly put it and something we must remember clearly:
+As the Roman philosopher Cicero so aptly put it:

 "People who declare that there are no activities for old age are speaking beside the point.
 It is like saying that a pilot has nothing to do with sailing a ship because he leaves others to climb the masts and run along the gangways and work the pumps, while he himself sits quietly in the stern holding the rudder.